• Skip to primary navigation

 Dealer incentives are very popular as they motivate customers to choose certain models.
 Rebates and incentives do not change the sales tax for the car.

-For instance, a dealer may offer a $1,500 cash rebate on a $15,000 car, so the customer would only pay $13,500 out of pocket but in California, the sales tax is calculated on the car’s original price before incentives are given.
-In the example above, the customer has to pay sales tax for the price of $15,000.
+For instance, a dealer may offer a $1,500 cash rebate on a $15,000 car, so the customer would only pay $13,500 out of pocket, but in California, the sales tax is calculated on the car’s original price before incentives are given.
+In the example above, the customer has to pay sales tax on the price of $15,000.

-Car buyers are so eager to find exemptions to the rule of sales tax especially now it is very high in price.
+Car buyers are so eager to find exemptions to the rule of sales tax, especially now that it is very high in price.
 Well, the California Department of Motor Vehicles has outlined some exemptions to the state tax code.
 They include:

 • Vehicles purchased by insurance companies